Set your location

 Safety nets, co-payments and concessions for medicines and medical services

-In Australia, healthcare providers can set their own fees and enter arrangements with private health insurance companies.
-This means fees can be set above the Australian Government rebate paid to the patient under the Medicare Benefits Schedule (MBS) or the amount covered by a person’s private health insurer, leaving individuals to pay the (out-of-pocket) difference for health services.
-Individuals are also required to pay the set co-payment for prescription medicines listed on the Pharmaceutical Benefits Schedule (PBS).
-PBS listed medicines are subsidised by the Australian Government, most of which would cost significantly more than the co-payment amounts if subsidies did not apply.
+In Australia, healthcare providers can set their fees and enter arrangements with private health insurers.
+This can result in fees being set above the rebate paid to patients under the Medicare Benefits Schedule (MBS), or what is covered by private health insurance, leaving individuals with out-of-pocket costs for health services.
+Prescription medicines listed on the Pharmaceutical Benefits Scheme (PBS) are subsidised by the Australian Government, however, there is a set co-payment that the individual has to pay.

-Both the MBS and PBS have safety net schemes in place to reduce the financial burden on individuals and families as medical and pharmaceutical costs accumulate.
-These safety nets reduce all subsequent out-of-pocket costs paid once a threshold of total costs is reached for the remainder of the calendar year (with a different rate for concession card holders).
-Once the MBS and PBS thresholds are reached, individuals (or families) can access subsidised medical services and medicines and only pay a corresponding co-payment.
-Progress towards the MBS threshold is tracked automatically online, and individuals can check their accumulated amount using an online portal.
-Conversely, tracking contributions towards the PBS threshold is the responsibility of the individual with support from their pharmacist using a prescription record form.
-This antiquated paper-based system to track PBS contributions means that individuals must lodge a claim, using their prescription record form, before qualifying for the safety net.
+The MBS and PBS have Safety Net Schemes in place to reduce the financial burden as medical and pharmaceutical costs accumulate for an individual and their family.
+These schemes reduce subsequent out-of-pocket costs once a threshold is reached for that calendar year (the threshold is lower for concession card holders).
+Once thresholds are reached, individuals (or families) can access subsidised medicines and medical services by only paying a co-payment.
+MBS thresholds can be tracked by individuals through an online portal.
+Tracking PBS thresholds is the responsibility of the individual with support from their pharmacist using a prescription record form, placing the burden on the individual to lodge a claim to qualify for the Safety Net Scheme.

 Income support and concessions for people unable to work due to illness

-Eligible Australians receiving low or no wages can receive income support and access to concessional rates for some services (such as energy costs and public transport) through Services Australia.
+Eligible Australians on low or no income can access income support and concessional rates for services (such as utilities and public transport) through Services Australia.
 Eligibility is means tested and considers personal circumstances (e.g., co-habitation and dependent children).
-Services Australia’s role is to support individuals when they require financial or practical assistance by providing income support payments and services.
-People who are unable to work due to illnesses such as cancer may qualify for support payments like such as the Disability Support Pension (DSP); although not all people with cancer qualify for the DSP and may need to apply for income support via the JobSeeker program instead.
+Services Australia’s role is to support individuals who require financial or practical assistance by providing income support payments and services.
+People unable to work due to illnesses, such as cancer, may qualify for income support payments, such as the Disability Support Pension (DSP) or JobSeeker.
 Further information about Australia’s social security system is available here.

 The Strengthening Medicare Taskforce

-Following the recommendations of the Medicare Benefits Schedule (MBS) Review Taskforce, the Federal Minister for Health and Aged Care established the Strengthening Medicare Taskforce in 2022 to provide recommendations on the highest priority improvements to primary care, which include making care more affordable to patients and reducing pressure on other parts of the health system.
-Information on the Australian Government’s Strengthening Medicare Taskforce and its work can be found here.
+Based on the recommendations of the MBS Review Taskforce, the Federal Minister for Health and Aged Care established the Strengthening Medicare Taskforce in 2022 to provide recommendations on priorities to improve primary care, including making care more affordable and reducing the pressure on other areas of the health system.
+Information on the Australian Government’s Strengthening Medicare Taskforce is available here.

 The Medical Costs Finder website

-In response to the 2018 Ministerial Advisory Committee on Out-of-Pocket Costs recommendation to increase the transparency of healthcare costs in the private sector, the Australian Government developed Medical Costs Finder.
-Medical Costs Finder is an online tool designed to help Australians find the typical cost of specialist medical services.
-A high level of health literacy is needed to be able to use this tool effectively, with a good understanding of the components of the treatment required to adequately compare costs.
-Participation by medical specialists in the Medical Costs Finder is also voluntary, therefore its accuracy may vary.
+In response to the Ministerial Advisory Committee on Out-of-Pocket Costs recommendation to increase healthcare cost transparency in the private sector, the Australian Government developed Medical Costs Finder.
+This is an online tool to help Australians understand the cost of specialist medical services.
+The tool relies on voluntary sharing of information by medical specialists on their fees for services, a high level of health literacy and an understanding of the components of medical services to adequately compare costs.

 Financial support for people needing to travel to care

-Patient-assisted travel schemes provide financial subsidies to assist people in regional and remote areas of Australia with the cost of travelling for specialist medical services.
-While these schemes are funded by the Federal Government under the National Healthcare Agreements, state-based differences in scheme eligibility mean that some Australians who must travel to access care either miss out or receive very low subsidies.
-This can create financial hardship or affect decision making about whether to access treatment or not.
-Further information about patient-assisted travel schemes in each State and Territory is available here.
+Patient-assisted travel schemes provide subsidies for people living in regional and remote areas to cover the costs of attending specialist medical appointments.
+These schemes are funded by the Federal Government under the National Healthcare Agreement, however jurisdictional differences in eligibility criteria mean some Australians may miss out or receive very low subsidies.
+This can create financial hardship or affect decision-making about accessing medical services.
+Further information about the schemes in each State and Territory is available here.

 Universal health coverage to address the financial costs of cancer